-Working Arts Club and the Importance of Solidarity in the Visual Ats Profession.
+Working Arts Club and the Importance of Solidarity in the Visual Arts Profession.

 working arts club working class polyesterzine polyester polyestermagazine magazine kirsty dukes writer writing northern working class artist london based artist manchester arts club community

 I don’t enjoy having to think about class as an issue in professional situations.
 It would be ideal if we never had to speak on identity politics at all; however, as long as things stay as they are, the disparity between working-class people and those from more affluent situations is stark.
-Unlike other minoritised identities that tend to have Equality, Diversity and Inclusion backing, working classness usually does not, and people like me can feel a little left behind, particularly within the arts.
+Unlike other minoritised identities that tend to have Equality, Diversity and Inclusion backing in professional settings, working classness often does not, and people like me can feel a little left behind.

 This is why initiatives like Working Arts Club are so important.
 They offer solidarity.
 There is a surface-level attempt to engage with working-classness in visual culture that feels very much like it is ticking boxes rather than genuinely celebrating achievement, and institutions are all too keen to trot out labels whilst still participating in these damaging structures.
 Artists and arts professionals I have spoken to recall what they thought was a genuine connection to the work and their lived experiences from representatives of institutions, only to be ghosted when the project ends.
 To them, this feels superficial, rather than mutually respectful.
 This is not to say that everyone working in the visual arts thinks the same way.
 Some want to do right.